-I was part of a project called BRAVO (Building Resilience and Adaptability through Volunteer Organizations) to help support and strengthen three chapters in Panay Island in the area of resources generation, identify donors to raise funds and to assist with the development of a long-term fundraising strategy.
-My days were filled with teaching management the art and science of fundraising, attending events, and eating sapin-sapin (a dessert made with glutinous rice, flour, and coconut milk).
+I was part of the BRAVO (Building Resilience and Adaptability through Volunteer Organizations) project to help support and strengthen three chapters in Panay Island.
+I worked in resource generation, donor identification and development of a long-term fundraising strategy.
+My days included teaching management the art and science of fundraising, attending events, and eating Sapin-Sapin (a dessert made with glutinous rice, flour, and coconut milk).

 Resolutions Director and Vice-Chair - Canadian Federation of University Women 2012-2015

-Cornwall’s Canadian Federation of University Women (CFUW) as well as CFUW’s Resolutions Chair.
-It was during this time that I researched, wrote and co-presented a resolution entitled Hypersexualization: Countering Exploitative Child Girl Images in the Media that was adopted at CFUW’s 2014 national general meeting held in Saskatoon.
+As a past member of Cornwall’s Canadian Federation of University Women (CFUW), I served as a Vice-President and CFUW’s Resolutions Chair.
+During my term, I researched, wrote and co-presented a resolution entitled Hypersexualization: Countering Exploitative Child Girl Images in the Media.

 CFUW is a non-partisan, voluntary, self-funded organization with over 100 CFUW Clubs, located in every province across Canada.
 Since its founding in 1919, CFUW has been working to improve the status of women and to promote human rights, public education, social justice, and peace.